evanwill/try-linux/content/3-try.md

 title: How to Test A Distro
 nav: Try
 topics: Download; Burn ISO; Boot live USB
 description: The best way to learn Linux is to try it!
+This section walks through downloading, burning, and booting a live USB.
 ---

 So you chose your distro.